Articles > Business > How to become an operations manager

 How to become an operations manager

 Becoming an operations manager is a process that can take time, effort and financial investment.
-To assume a role as an operations manager, you’ll likely need to fulfill the necessary education requirements in addition to any required certifications.
+Operations managers typically need to fulfill some necessary education requirements in addition to any required certifications.

 Education

-Seeking degrees that can prepare you to become a operations manager is a fairly straightforward process, as many business programs include some elements of management in their curriculum.
+Seeking degrees that can prepare for operations manager roles is a fairly straightforward process, as many business programs include some elements of management in their curriculum.

-You might take your first step toward an operations manager position by pursuing a business degree.
-You can strengthen your operations management education by obtaining a Bachelor of Science in Management, for example, or a degree in a closely related field.
+A first step might be to pursue a business degree.
+A Bachelor of Science in Management, for example, or a degree in a closely related field might strengthen skills for operations roles.

 Aspiring operations managers could also elect to pursue an industry-respected Bachelor of Science in Business with an Operations Management Certificate.

-Depending on your needs — and competition in the operations management market — you might want to continue your studies by obtaining a master’s degree.
-A Master of Management can educationally prepare you for opportunities as an operations manager and teaches skills in operations, strategic planning and leadership.
+Depending on needs and competition in the operations management market, obtaining a master’s degree such as a Master of Management might be a good choice to educationally prepare for opportunities as an operations manager, as it teaches skills in operations, strategic planning and leadership.

-Alternatively, you could complete an online MBA program before you begin a career as a business manager, a financial analyst or an operations manager.
+Online MBA programs are popular before beginning a career as a business manager, a financial analyst or an operations manager.

 Certifications and licensure

-In addition to the required education, you may need to obtain one or more third-party certifications before you can become an operations manager.
+In addition to the required education, some companies may require one or more third-party certifications to become an operations manager.
 Operations management certifications provide education in particular operations fields.
-They allow you to deepen your knowledge of inventory management, service operations and other fields.
-To become an operations manager, you may need to complete industry certifications.
+They can deepen knowledge of inventory management, service operations and other fields.

 Not sure where to start?
 Some programs offer an Operations Management Certificate that touches on many principles (like Lean Six Sigma and supply chain management) valued among operations management professionals.

-These and other certifications may help polish your understanding of effective business and help to further qualify you for a professional operations management role.
+These and other certifications may help polish understanding of effective business and help to further qualify a candidate for a professional operations management role.

 How does technology impact operations management practices?